Planning to watch the Draconid meteor shower this year, and want to identify the radiant point? Here are two ways to do

 Identifying a meteor shower radiant point is fun, and the Draconids’ radiant is particularly fun.
 The Dragon’s two brightest stars – Eltanin and Rastaban – are near the radiant point for the Draconids.

 Use the Big Dipper to locate the Draconids’ radiant.
-Our sky chart – above – shows the northwestern quadrant of sky and covers a lot more area than most of our charts do.
+Our sky chart – above – shows the northwestern quadrant of the sky and covers a lot more area than most of our charts do.
 The Big Dipper sits low in the northwest, especially as seen from the southern United States and comparable latitudes.
 From those latitudes, obstructions on the horizon may hide the Big Dipper from view.
 From farther south – say, the Southern Hemisphere – you won’t see the Dipper at all in the evening at this time of year.

 Use the Summer Triangle to locate the Draconids’ radiant.
 The Summer Triangle asterism shines high in the south to overhead at nightfall.
 It is composed of three bright stars in separate constellations: Vega, Deneb and Altair.

 If you know how to recognize the Summer Triangle, draw an imaginary line from the star Altair through the star Vega to locate the medium-bright stars Eltanin and Rastaban.
 They mark the approximate radiant of the Draconid meteor shower.